lambdacube3d/lambdacube-workshop/README.md

    ```
    For other Linux distributions make sure the corresponing packages are installed.

-   These libraries required for OpenGL development.
+   *These libraries required for OpenGL development.*

 ## Run the sample project

+Checkout the this repository then run the following commands:
 ```
 stack setup
 stack build